-Girls Rock Camp Victoria offers a feminist-based, music day camp program for girls, gender non-binary and trans youth ages 8 – 18.
+Girls Rock Camp Victoria (GRCVI) offers a feminist-based, music day camp program for marginalized youth (girls and gender-expansive) ages 8 – 18.
 During the program week, camp participants will receive daily instrument instruction and band practice; attend workshops to build up their skills, fuel their creativity and self-confidence; then they’ll take to the stage for the Showcase Concert and perform their song for an audience of their family, friends and the Girls Rock Camp Victoria community.

 The camp staff are a fantastic team of musicians, educators, artists and community members who are eager to share their knowledge and skills to make this unique opportunity available to youth.

 GRCVI is part of a worldwide network of girls rock camps.
 Visit Girls Rock Camp Alliance to find a camp near you!

 What happens at camp?

 Campers can expect a range of activities and workshops such as:

 Music making: instrument use and related gear care; song writing; vocal techniques and voice care

 Creative skills: band name & identity; stage presence; zine making; designing and making your very own band logo and t-shirt

 Empowerment through knowledge & respect: music history; music genres; seminars on feminism, inclusion, diversity, cultural awareness and more; personal well-being practices & mindfulness